kosprov/jargon2-backends/README.md

 Currently, there is only one implementation named `jargon2-native-ri-backend` that wraps the [Argon2 reference implementation](https://github.com/P-H-C/phc-winner-argon2 "Argon2 reference implementation repository").
 It's unique characteristic is that it binds directly to the low-level API of the C code.
 This allows for two distinctive features of the high-level Jargon2 API:

 - Ability to set memory lanes and threads independently
-- Leverage Argon2 RI API for keyed-hashing and additional authentication data
+- Leverage Argon2 RI API for keyed-hashing and additional authentication data (AAD)

 ### Usage